-This is a short follow-up post to last night’s post on teaching the patterns on the hundred chart.
-Today, I gave my 2nd graders a little assessment on the hundred chart patterns, and I thought I’d share it.
+This is a short follow-up to a previous post on teaching the patterns on the hundred chart.
+This quick little assessment can help you determine if students truly understand the patterns and give you lots of useful information!

-I gave the students a copy of the blank hundred chart you see pictured and gave the following directions:
+Give the students a copy of the blank hundred chart and give the following directions: